 We have filed with the SEC a registration statement on Form S-1, including the exhibits, schedules, and amendments to this registration statement, under the Securities Act with respect to the shares of common stock to be sold in this offering.
 This prospectus, which is part of the registration statement, does not contain all the information set forth in the registration statement.
 For further information with respect to us and the shares of our common stock to be sold in this offering, we make reference to the registration statement.
 Although this prospectus contains all material information regarding us, statements contained in this prospectus as to the contents of any contract, agreement or other document referred to are not necessarily complete, and in each instance we make reference to the copy of such contract, agreement, or other document filed as an exhibit to the registration statement, each such statement being qualified in all respects by such reference.
 We also file periodic reports and other information with the SEC.
 You may read and copy all or any portion of the registration statement or any other information, which we file at the SEC's public reference room at 100 F Street, N.E., Washington, DC 20549, on official business days during the hours of 10:00 AM to 3:00 PM.
 We also file periodic reports and other information with the SEC.
 You can request copies of these documents, upon payment of a duplicating fee, by writing to the SEC.
-Please call the SEC at 1-800-SEC-0330 for further information on the operation of the public reference rooms.
-Our SEC filings, including the registration statement, are also available to you on the SEC's website, www.sec.gov.
+Please call the SEC at 1-800-SEC-0330 for further information of the public reference rooms.